- Get link

 Website: https://www.boykanin.com/

 Lighthouse Cooperative (since 1998).
-Lighthouse Cooperative is a retail and wholesale distributor of manufactured products of Tuguegarao.
-Located in Luna Street corner Taft Street, the group resell mostly Tuguegarao made products from processed food such as tapa (marinated carabeef), and Ybanag brand chichi-rabao, chichi-rica, cassava cracker, peanut brittle, carabao milk candies or pastillas.
+Lighthouse Cooperative is a retail and wholesale distributor of manufactured products ib Tuguegarao.
+Located in Luna Street corner Taft Street, the group resells mostly Tuguegarao made products from processed food such as tapa (marinated carabeef), and Ybanag brand chichi-rabao, chichi-rica, cassava cracker, peanut brittle, carabao milk candies or pastillas.
 Their in-house products are made by Ybanag Food Products.

 Luna Street corner Taft Street Centro 02, 39 Luna St, Tuguegarao, 3500 Cagayan